• Skip to main content

 These headaches are severely painful and can last for weeks at a time.
 The pain symptoms develop on one side of the head and can be accompanied by a runny nose, congestion, or watery eyes.

 Treating a tension or cluster headache with over-the counter medications like aspirin and ibuprofen can be helpful in relieving pain.
-If the pain doesn’t subside with over-the-counter medications, your doctor can prescribe other stronger medications.
+If the pain doesn’t subside with over-the-counter medications, your family medicine provider can prescribe other stronger medications.

 Cluster headaches are often treated through fast-acting treatments (prescription pain medications, oxygen, etc.) for immediate relief as well as preventive treatments (corticosteroids, nerve blocks, etc.) to reduce the frequency and severity of future headaches.